-Prerequisite(s): BIO 111-Intro to Biology, BIO 213-Botany, AGR 112-Intro to Crop Science, or taking one of these simultaneously with the lab.
+Prerequisite(s): BIO 111-Intro to Biology, BIO 213-Botany, AGR 112-Intro to Crop Science, or consent of instructor.

 AGR 238 ARTIFICIAL INSEMINATION OF CATTLE

 This course will provide a basic understanding of reproductive anatomy and physiology, as well as train individuals to artificially inseminate beef or dairy cattle.
 Students will receive professional guidance, expert information and hands-on experience in actual insemination.